Updated: Jun 30

 “If you’ve ever worked in the hospitality industry, you will understand that the job of server or barista is extremely demanding on their memory.
 These people can be required to keep a mental list of the current orders and the sequence these orders were made in.
 This mental list must also be adjusted after each new order.
 People with ADHD can find it difficult to maintain a mental list of any kind, which reduces our ability to remember tasks.
 Instead, we often rely on external tools such as note-making, to-do lists, and alarms to substitute memory.”

 Hopefully, this article has helped you to better understand the concept of executive dysfunction and given you some examples you can use at your next work meeting or family function.
 Remember that even though it can be difficult to experience these struggles, you are not the only one, and there are several strategies you can use for support.
-If you would like to try some of these strategies, click here to start working on our ADHD online course modules which have been developed to support executive functioning in areas such as your morning routine or time management.
+ADHD can have a huge effect on executive functioning.
+But it doesn’t have to.
+If you’re looking for neurodiverse-friendly strategies you can use immediately, then book a free consultation with one of our ADHD Coaches.

 Meriel Burnett is director of research at Unconventional Organisation.
-She has a background in Psychology and is currently studying for a Master in Clinical and Health Psychology.
+She has a background in Psychology and is currently studying for a Master's in Clinical and Health Psychology.

 1. Baggetta, P., & Alexander, P. A. (2016).
 Conceptualization and Operationalization of Executive Function.
 Mind, Brain, and Education, 10(1), 10–33. https://doi.org/10.1111/mbe.12100